 In 1985, Schueller retired and Marilyn Daub became the Director.

 In 1987, a Friends of the Library group was established for the primary functions of developing programs, promotion, and fundraising.
 In 1988, construction began on a new addition to the building that doubled its space.
 Through an enormous amount of fundraising, including securing donations from local organizations and many private donors, the new addition was completed by late 1989.

 In 1996, the card catalog went digital with the purchase of the library’s first computer.
-Dial-up Internet came soon after in 1997, along with the advent of a new service which we tend to underappreciate today: a public computer terminal.
-All during this time, new life was breathed into children’s programming efforts, and the Library enjoyed a rise in popularity.
+Dial-up Internet came soon after in 1997, along with the advent of a new service which we tend to overlook today: a public computer terminal.
+New emphasis was placed on children’s programming, and the Library enjoyed a rise in popularity.
 Eventually in 2012, the children’s department was expanded and moved to the basement.
 Construction was completed for a new hydraulic wheelchair lift in 2017.

 Fresh off the heels of the flash floods of 2018, of which the Library was also affected, Marilyn Daub retired.
-Scott Sobocinski became the (current) Director as the basement renovations were being completed.
+Scott Sobocinski became the Director as basement renovations were completed.

 Today, the Wabasso Public Library contains far more than when it first opened.
 The collection now stands at approximately 16,000 items, for example.
-The Plum Creek Library System now has 26 member libraries, giving the average library patron access to over 650,000 items, not to mention thousands of eBooks, and scores of digital resources ranging from historical records to instructional videos on oil painting.
-The library also continues to offer a variety of programs for different age groups and interests, ranging from the recreational to the educational.
+The Plum Creek Library System now has 26 member libraries, giving the average library patron access to over 650,000 items, not to mention thousands of eBooks, and scores of digital resources ranging from historical records to instructional art videos.
+The Library also continues to offer a variety of programs for different age groups and interests.

 Scott Sobocinski, Director

 Mary Colwell, Assistant Librarian